pixeldesu/Cloudburst/Pingprovements/README.md

 ### 1.4.0

 - **Feature:** Ping Indicators on items now can show a pickup-like notification that shows the item name and description, if the item is already present in your logbook.
-This new option is enabled by default, and a new `Notification` section with a `ShowItemNotification` option has been added to the configuration.
+This new option is enabled by default, and a new `Notifications` section with a `ShowItemNotification` option has been added to the configuration.

 ### 1.3.1